 OUR CAMPUS, RESEARCH INSTITUTE, & OTHER PARTNERS:

 We proudly partner and collaborate with other UVM centers, institutes, programs, and student organizations across campus to co-create forums and events that enable rich discussion, learning, and exposure to diverse perspectives.
-Working with partners that include the Gund Institute for the Environment, the Center for Cultural Pluralism, the Family Business Institute, the Institute for Energy and the Environment, the ENACTUS club, and the Women in Business Club (among others), we create opportunities for our students to “cross fertilize,” interact with, and learn from others on campus via research endeavors, workshops, lectures, case competitions, and other collaborative events.
+Working with partners that include the Gund Institute for the Environment, the Center for Cultural Pluralism, the Family Business Institute, the Institute for Energy and the Environment, the ENACTUS club, the Women and Gender Equity center, and the Women in Business Club (among others), we create opportunities for our students to “cross fertilize,” interact with, and learn from others on campus via research endeavors, workshops, lectures, case competitions, and other collaborative events.
 Our students have also taken the lead in organizing and delivering such events through our SIMBA Net Impact Chapter that was founded by the Class of 2017.

 Our graduates also engage with current students and pursue social justice in the business community through The Sustainable Innovation MBA Women’s Group, which was founded in summer 2018 as an UVM Alumni Association Affinity group.
 This group of talented alumni strives to create a business environment that values female leaders as a pivotal element of a more sustainable and equitable future.
 The group endeavors to achieve its vision by connecting members of current and previous cohorts through networking events and workshops, and by providing mentorship to women, engaging in deeper conversations regarding women in business and leadership, and building a network of strong women and leaders in business in Burlington, Vermont and beyond.